Remiswl/necromunda_symfony/README.md

 * Settings
 	* weapons -> add images?
 * Objects to roll dices (xD6, xD3, D66 (1st D6 dice as tens, a 2nd D6 dice as units))
+* experience advance table (cf. p.111)
+* advance rolls (new skills/characteristics at the end of a battle (cf. p.112)
 * Add automated tests